S2E/s2e/src/Howtos/WritingPlugins.rst

         }
     };

-Plugin code can refer to this state using the ``DECLARE_PLUGINSTATE`` macro, like this:
+Plugin code can refer to this state using the ``DECLARE_PLUGINSTATE`` macro:

 .. code-block:: cpp

     void InstructionTracker::onInstructionExecution(S2EExecutionState *state, uint64_t pc) {
         // This macro declares the plgState variable of type InstructionTrackerState.
-        // It automatically takes care of retrieving the right plugin state attached to the
+        // It automatically takes care of retrieving the right plugin state attached to the specified execution state DECLARE_PLUGINSTATE(InstructionTrackerState, state);
-        // specified execution state.
-        DECLARE_PLUGINSTATE(InstructionTrackerState, state);

         s2e()->getDebugStream() << "Executing instruction at " << hexval(pc) << '\n';